Big firm bosses' pay rose 16% as workers squeezed

 The High Pay Centre said the median pay of a FTSE 100 chief executive was £3.91m in 2022, up from £3.38m in 2021.

-And it said the average earnings of a FTSE 100 boss was 118 times more than a typical UK worker on £33,000 a year.
+It added that the average earnings of a FTSE 100 boss was 118 times more than a typical UK worker on £33,000 a year.

 Critics called the earnings extreme, but some of the firms argued they were in line with competitors.